 - several flavonoid antioxidants

 Some early research suggests that cucumbers may help in the fight against cancer.
 Along with antioxidants, cucumbers also have compounds called cucurbitacins and a group of nutrients called lignans, which may have a role in protecting us from cancer.
 One study in the Journal of Cancer Research suggested that the dietary flavonoid fisetin, which is found in cucumbers, might help to slow the progression of prostate cancer.

 Cucumber water can help soothe your skin from the inside out.
 Staying hydrated helps your body to flush out toxins and maintain a healthy complexion.
 Cucumbers are also high in pantothenic acid or vitamin B-5, which has been used to treat acne.
-According to the National Institutes of Health, one cup of sliced cucumbers has about 5 percent of the recommended daily value of vitamin B-5.
+One cup of sliced cucumbers has about 5 percent of the recommended daily value of vitamin B-5.